-You must know a realistic approximation of shipping costs before you list artwork for sale on EC.
+It is necessary that you have a realistic approximation of shipping costs for each artwork/product before you list artwork for sale on EC.
 Why?
 Because you will be asked to state a flat rate shipping cost at that time.

 On any given sale you may lose or make money on the shipping, but on average, based on the amount of sales you make, you should break even.
 There is a perception among buyers of what an “acceptable” shipping cost is relative to the the cost of the artwork.
 Some experts believe that an acceptable percentage is 3-7% of the retail price (depending on medium used).